ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

     "status": "exiting due to a non-zero return value: 1, cmd: docker build --disable-content-trust=false -t docker.io/<user_name>/nginxapp:latest -f Dockerfile ."
 }
 ```
-To stop a long-running build process, refer to [How to stop and clean up a build process](SBS-VPC.md#how-to-stop-and-clean-up-a-build-process).
+To stop a long-running build process, refer to [How to stop and clean up a build process](HPSB-VPC.md#how-to-stop-and-clean-up-a-build-process).

-## How to deploy the image that is built by using SBS
+## How to deploy the image that is built by using HPSB
-1. After the image is built by SBS to bring up as a container on a HPCR environment use the following command and obtain the digest value of the image and prepare the docker-compose file.
+1. After the image is built by HPSB to bring up as a container on a HPCR environment use the following command and obtain the digest value of the image and prepare the docker-compose file.

 ```
 Ex: ./build.py get-digest --env sbs-config.json